-The story begins with how they unsuspectingly were chosen to film the pilot for HGTV, and then takes the reader back in time to when they met and how they fell in love.
-They each have a chapter that shares details from their childhood and growing up years that specifically relates to how they have been shaped into the people they are today.
+The story begins with how they unsuspectingly were chosen to film the pilot for HGTV and then takes the reader back in time to when they met and how they fell in love.
+They each have a chapter sharing details from their childhood and growing up years and how they specifically relate to who they are today.
 The later chapters quickly bring us up to speed on how they arrived at the opening scene in Chapter 1.

 The underlying message of The Magnolia Story is that no one is exempt from the growing pains of life.
 The one thing we do have control over is how we react and choose to handle those growing pains.
 I felt inspired by Chip and Joanna’s gumption, determination, and drive.
 They have clung to each other rather than allow trials to tear them apart.
 As a result, their value of family, friends, and God have a greater priority than the “things” fame would expect.

 I’ve shared some of my favorite quotes from the book below: